 Vessels are invited to take advantage of our early bird discount and send their entries in now for The Tall Ships Races 2017.
 The reduced entry fee is valid until 1 September 2016 and there are lots of advantages to entering early.
 As well as saving money, vessels will benefit from appearing on www.sailonboard.com if you are looking for trainees.
 Just complete the entry form here.

 Fancy taking part in this iconic event?

 It doesn't matter who you are - if you are over 15 years old, you, your employees, children, grandchildren or college mates all have the opportunity to sail on board the Tall Ships in this exciting five port event and be part of The Tall Ships Races' prestigious history.
 Trainee crew looking for vessels taking part should visit www.sailonboard.com to find out more.

-Sail Training International is delighted to announce the five ports selected to host the annual Tall Ships Races in 2017, taking place across the Baltic Sea.
+The five ports hosting the Tall Ships Races 2017, taking place across the Baltic Sea are:

 • Halmstad, Sweden Friday 30 June – Monday 3 July

 • Kotka, Finland Thursday 13 – Sunday 16 July

 • Turku, Finland Thursday 20 – Sunday 23 July